tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Results
 ### Patient cohorts and study design
  - 6 male patients with gastric cancer, 3 with Epstein-Barr virus and 3 without, pre and post treatment so 12 samples
+# Early rise in brain damage markers and high ICOS expression in CD4<sup>+</sup> and CD8<sup>+</sup> T cells during checkpoint inhibitor-induced encephalomyelitis
+ - ICOS expression on T cells mirrored severity of encephalomyelitis over course of recovery, also see ICOS expression on T cells of other patients with severe irAEs (moreso than in patients without irAEs)
 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications
  - LSI = latent semantic indexing, computational linguistics technique, outperforms Boolean text searches and co-occurrence models at information retrieval, dimensional reduction technique used to compare concepts/topics among collection of terms
  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)
 # Effects of thymic selection of the T cell repertoire on HLA-class I associated control of HIV infection
  - HLA-B57 allele enriched in those with restricted HIV replication without therapy
  - **HLA-B57 restricted T cells are more crossreactive to mutants of target epitopes, this HLA allele also associated with autoimmunity**
+# Elevated circulating memory T cells precede immunotherapy toxicities in melanoma
+ - summary of a paper I've already read (*T cell characteristics associated with toxicity to immune checkpoint blockade in patients with melanoma*)
 # Emerging concepts in T cell receptor specificity: rationalizing and (maybe) predicting outcomes
 ## Rules are made to be broken and roles are not easily defined
  - example: A6 TCR recognizes HTLV-1 Tax<sub>11-19</sub> peptide presented by MHCI HLA-A*0201, surprisingly strongest interaction in interface is between CDR3α and HLA-A2 (so peptide not involved surprisingly yet TCR is specific not degenerate)